joelsewhere/quarto_django/README.md

 The goal of this project was to bridge the gap between the _very_ useful tooling provided by quarto and the way data folks actually want to use the tool (for website building specifically).

 ### Motivation
 Quarto provides tooling for converting common data analysis files into webpage reports, and fits it all into an easy to use blog-style project.
 BUT, quarto produces _static_ websites.
 In my case, [and a few others](https://github.com/quarto-dev/quarto-cli/discussions/6629), I wanted to use quarto so I could easily take an analysis run in jupyter and share it with stakeholders (via a link) without the time sucking process of moving every piece of content from a jupyter notebook into a google doc/slide-deck.
 For this to work, however, I needed the ability to limit who can see data analyses I publish.
-Preferably though social authentication like google-auth.
+Preferably through social authentication like google-auth.
 This requires a backend.

 ## How to use it
 1. Clone this repository